 Sindh, Punjab block release of Zindagi Tamasha as producers move court against TLP 'interference'

-The Punjab and Sindh governments moved on Tuesday to block the release of the controversial film Zindagi Tamasha in the respective provinces.
+The Sindh and Punjab governments moved on Tuesday to block the release of the film Zindagi Tamasha in the respective provinces.

 According to a notice by the Sindh Board of Film Censors (SBFC), the decision was taken in view of the potential for the film to create "unrest".